JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-2-main-title-and-credits.md

 +++
-title = "Ghost in the Shell 2: Innocence - Scene 2: Main Title and Credits" summary = "Transcript of scene 2 of the movie Ghost in the Shell 2: Innocence.
+title = "Ghost in the Shell 2: Innocence - Scene 2: Main Title and Credits" description = "Transcript of scene 2 of the movie Ghost in the Shell 2: Innocence.
 This scene is extremely short." draft = false comments = true date = "2006-08-08T19:01:00-05:00"